 Step 2: Shaping Portfolio Allocations

 Putting a portfolio together is much like following a recipe; creating the most flavorful meal comes down to sourcing the right "ingredients."
 From our macro view, we drill down and identify specific sub assets and strategies that will best serve our clients.
-Generally, we separate strategies into either a “core” long-term camp, or a “tactical” shorter-term camp.
+Generally, we separate the sub assets and strategies into either a “core” long-term camp, or a “tactical” shorter-term camp.

 Step 3: Stress-Testing the “What Ifs.”